gvwilson/sensibleadventures/coriandel/coriandel.md

 Sehdie's father glared at me.
 "How dare you?" he spat, tossing the handkerchief to the ground petulantly.
 "How dare you swear a blood oath in my house?
 I am a respectable man, and there are laws about such things!
 Do you hear me?
 There are---oh, to the Moon with you!
-Nednan, summon my jurist. ‛I will slay this creature, and see your daughter set free from this place.'
+Rojyar, summon my jurist. ‛I will slay this creature, and see your daughter set free from this place.'
 Those were his words, were they not?
 His exact words?"